Standard Terms & Conditions Of Business

 In some circumstances we may receive commissions or other benefits for introductions to other professionals or transactions we arrange for you.
 In this case, we will notify you in writing of the amount, the terms of payment and receipt of any such commissions or benefits.
 The fees you would otherwise pay will not be reduced by such amounts.
 You agree that we can retain the commission or other benefits without being liable to account to you for any such amounts.

 If during the provision of professional services to you, you need advice on investments, we may have to refer you to someone who is authorised by the Financial Conduct Authority, as we are not.
 However, as we are licensed by the Institute of Chartered Accountants in England and Wales, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.
-Such advice may include:
+Such services include those referred to above, such as pension advice, mortgage advice, critical illness, life insurance, investment advice both corporate and personal, and key person insurance, as well as:

 In addition, for corporate clients, on the understanding that its shares or other securities are not publicly traded, we may also: